-- o Public education and outreach on the impacts of stormwater pollution, - o Public involvement and participation, - Illicit discharge detection and elimination, - o Construction site stormwater runoff control, - Post-construction stormwater management for new development and redevelopment, and - Pollution prevention and good housekeeping for facilities operations.
+- Public education and outreach on the impacts of stormwater pollution, - Public involvement and participation, - Illicit discharge detection and elimination, - Construction site stormwater runoff control, - · Post-construction stormwater management for new development and redevelopment, and - Pollution prevention and good housekeeping for facilities operations.

 The SWMP describes these six minimum measures.
-Following each measure description is a lists of actions that UW Bothell and CC are conducting to meet these requirements.
-The dates for completing these actions is available at http://www.ecy.wa.gov/programs/wq/stormwater/municipal/phaseIIww/wwphiipermit.html
+Following each measure description is a list of actions that UW Bothell and CC are conducting to meet these requirements.
+The dates for completing these actions is available on the City of Bothell Stormwater Maintenance and Inspections Website.